Skip to main content

 By testing these hormones together, rather than just checking one or two, we can help uncover the root cause of symptoms and design a personalized plan to help you feel vibrant, strong, and in control of your health again.

-Can Women Take Testosterone Therapy
+Can Women Use Testosterone Therapy Safely?

 Yes, under medical supervision, women with clinically low testosterone may benefit from therapy.
 This can come in the form of creams, gels, pellets, or injections.
 Always work with a knowledgeable provider to monitor levels and avoid excessive dosing.
 At Tucson Wellness MD, we offer testosterone therapy in the forms of pellets or injections, ask us about pricing!